HDembinski/monolens/README.md

 # Known limitations

-- The app currently only works smoothly on OSX, it glitches on Linux.
+- The app works smoothly on OSX, but flickers on Linux when you move the lens.
+- Some people have found issues when using two screens.
+It is tested with two screens on OSX, but not yet on Linux.
+Please leave an issue if it does not work for you.
 - Pulling the window to another screen is currently not supported.
-To switch screens, you need to run `monolens` from a terminal on that screen.
-This limitation will hopefully be lifted in the future.
+To switch screens, you need to run `monolens` from a terminal on that screen (this works on OSX at least).
+  This limitation will hopefully be lifted in the near future.
 - The lens uses a static screenshot which has to be manually updated if the screen content changed.
-Press spacebar to update the lens (which causes it to flicker).
+Press spacebar to update the lens.
-- On OSX, you need to give `monolens` permission to make screenshots, since an ordinary App is not allowed to read pixels outside of its window for security reasons.
+- On OSX, you need to give `monolens` permission to make screenshots, since an ordinary app is not allowed to read pixels outside of its window for security reasons.
   `monolens` is safe to use because it has no networking code implemented at all.

 # For developers

-- One can run monolens without installing it from the project folder via `python -m monolens`.
+- You can run monolens without installing it from the project folder via `python -m monolens`.
 You need to install `pyside6` manually then.